adobebc/web-apps-sdk/tag-reference/index.md

 **Note:** Tags are not transferrable, and cannot be shared across all modules.
 Use the specific tags listed for each module, in the appropriate layout.

+For more details on using tags in layouts, [refer to our getting started article.](http://docs.businesscatalyst.com/content/developer-guides/getting-started/Business-Catalyst-for-developers.html)